andrewstarritt/ace/README.md

 ECCE repeats the last command N times when the sole entry on the command line is an integer number.
-ACE does not provide this functionality, however ACE does provide command history together with command editing a&nbsp;la bash.
+ACE does not provide this functionality, however ACE does provide command history together with command editing similar to bash.

 #### End of Input (Ctrl+D)